tobias-vogel/feedle/readme and install.txt

 cd ../fxa-sync-client
 sudo ../node.js/bin/npm install #npm might (only) work without the path

+It might complain about a missing gmp.h file.
+Get it by installing

+sudo apt-get install libgmp3-dev

 When the installation succeeded, try the following command from /lib/fxa-sync-client/bin using your firefox sync credentials (It should give you a longly output, ending with a lot of json containing your bookmarks.):